-On November 5, 2014, the Company announced that it has received a permit to drill the Tenoriba property.
+On November 5, 2014, the Company announced that it received a permit to drill the Tenoriba property.
 The permit allows the Company to drill up to 20 drill holes under an "Informe Preventivo" or "Aviso de Inicio de Actividades de Proyectos de Exploracion Minera Directa" ("NOM-120-ECOL-1997") and was submitted to the SEMARNAT office in Chihuahua, Mexico.

-On October 18, 2016, the Company announced the recommencement of exploration activities at Tenoriba after a two-year hiatus due to the weak investment climate in the industry and the challenges to raising equity capital accretive for exploration, project activities including systematic PIMA sampling, mapping and analysis.
+On October 18, 2016, the Company announced the recommencement of exploration activities at Tenoriba after a twoyear hiatus due to the weak investment climate in the industry and the challenges to raising equity capital for exploration.
+Activities included geological mapping, sampling and systematic x-ray diffraction analysis for identification of alteration clay minerals.

-On November 29, 2016, the Company announced a two-year extension to its drill permit at the Tenoriba property and on January 26, 2017, the Company announced results from its systematic PIMA program and intent to perform a follow-up infill program, road construction and trenching programs to commence in the first half of 2017.
+On November 29, 2016, the Company announced a two-year extension to its drill permit at the Tenoriba property.

+On January 26, 2017, the Company announced results from its systematic x-ray diffraction program and intent to perform a follow-up infill x-ray diffraction sampling and analysis program to begin access road construction and a diamond saw-cut surface channel and sampling program to commence in the first half of 2017.

-On June 14, 2017, the Company announced initial results from its surface channel sampling program from channels El Moreno 1, and Carneritos 1 and 2 and on July 31, 2017, the Company announced the completion of this program with 14 channel sample lines having been completed and that the infill PIMA sampling program had been completed over the Cerro Colorado target area.
+On June 14, 2017, the Company announced initial results from its surface channel sampling program from channels El Moreno 1, and Carneritos 1 and 2 and on July 31, 2017, the Company announced the completion of this program with 14 channel sample lines having been completed and that the infill x-ray diffraction sampling and analysis program had been completed over the Cerro Colorado target area.

-On August 8, 2017, the Company announced results from El Moreno channels 2, 3 and 4 and Masuparia channel 1.
-On August 22, 2017, the Company announced results from Masuparia channels 2 and 3 and Carneritos channels 4 and 5.
-On September 21, 2017, the Company announced results from the final channel sample at Cerro Colorado and provided the following table which summarized all surface trench results from this program.
+On August 8, 2017, the Company announced results from El Moreno channels 2, 3 and 4 and Masuparia channel 1, on August 22, 2017, the Company announced results from Masuparia channels 2 and 3 and Carneritos channels 4 and 5 and on September 21, 2017, the Company announced results from the final channel sample at Cerro Colorado and provided the following table which summarized all surface channel results from this program.